JPLMLIA/Time-FED/mloc/forecasting/README.md

 2. Install the MLOC environment via `conda create env -f environment.yml`
 - Windows may use different syntax, such as `conda env create` within the directory containing the `environment.yml` file
 3. Invoke the environment via `conda activate mloc`
+4. Change directories into the repository where `setup.py` is found
-4. Install MLOC via `pip install /path/to/mloc/`
+5. Install MLOC via `pip install .`
+- Windows may raise an error: `ERROR: Could not install packages due to an EnvironmentError`.
+To get around this, append `--user` to the above command.

 The folder structure for the forecasting script is expected to be in this format: